Hack-Your-Learning/retreat1-ex3/README.md

 Using your new knowledge of rebasing and your previous knowledge of merging, adopt the strategy of your choice to combine the features of `shuffle` and `Vigenere` into one branch (preferably main).
 You should not copy and paste anything.

 Once it's all together, you can make changes to combine different methods of encoding and decoding your message.
 Encode a message for your friends and see if they can decode it given the secret and your order of operations!
-Note: be careful encoding messages with spaces, as you may not notice the extra whitespace between letters or at the end of your printed encode result.
+Note: be careful encoding messages that contain spaces, as you may not notice extra whitespace in the printed result.

 As a bonus, try decoding this message: `slPmuzUOvvYaijePwyYhUmsRwkGctew`.
 It was encoded using caesar, then shuffle, then vigenere, using the secret `hackYourLearning!`.

 ## Exercise 10: Collaborate

 Can you think of a new way to encode and decode a message?
 Pair up with a partner and decide whose repository you will work on.
 Create a new branch for your crypto method, and have them create a branch for a different crypto message, and when you've completed your implementations try putting them together using `git rebase` and/or `git merge`.
+Test out your new encryption methods to see if they work!

+Congrats, you've completed all the challenges!
+Thanks for participating in this Hack Your Learning prep session- follow our social media to stay up to date with upcoming events!